As part of a branding project I ask my clients to get on pinterest and create a board. I find it's the best way to understand their aesthetics.

 I created my brand’s Pinterest mood board before creating anything else, and I constantly go back to it.
 It’s a really great visual reminder of exactly what my brand is, and the kind of feelings and associations that I should be striving to create for my audience with everything that I do.
 With my clients I do this as part of the discovery process so ideally we have already figured out what we want to say (the messaging) and how we want to come across.

 Making that Pinterest mood board for my brand was one of the most fun parts of starting my business, and although it can kind of seem like a silly exercise to go through for some (not me..
 I 💓 Pinterest), it’s actually been helpful to me time and time again, and I make them all the time for my clients!

 How to Create a Pinterest Moodboard

-If you don’t already have a Pinterest account(seriously, what are you doing with your life?)
-You should make one ASAP.
+If you don’t already have a Pinterest account, You should make one ASAP.

 Create a board and get to work!

 Start filling your Pinterest mood board with images that inspire you, or that you find aesthetically pleasing.
 Keep in mind the words, colours, and images that you might already commonly associate with your brand.